dolcalmi/lnurl-pay/README.md

     image: <Metadata base64 image String>
     commentAllowed: <Number of characters accepted for the comment query parameter Number> // Default to 0 - not allowed }
-  isValidPreimage: <validates if preimage param is valid for invoice Function> // (preimage: string) => boolean }
+  validatePreimage: <validates if preimage param is valid for invoice Function> // (preimage: string) => boolean }
 ```